codeigniter4/CodeIgniter4/user_guide_src/source/models/model.rst

 You can use ``allowEmptyInserts()`` method to insert empty data.
 The Model throws an exception when you try to insert empty data by default.
 But if you call this method, the check will no longer be performed.

 .. literalinclude:: model/056.php

+You may also change this setting with the `$allowEmptyInserts`_ property.

 You can enable the check again by calling ``allowEmptyInserts(false)``.